Q & A

 If you encounter an error like the one below, we have an discrepancy between the number of valid voltages being seen by the wire harness and the number of 200a sensors installed (You will only want 200a sensors installed on Live lines from the meter.
 No 200a sensors on Neutral).

-The Gen 2 installation guide (available here or in the app) will outline the proper installation for these wires and begins on Step 8 of that guide (Page 16).
+The Gen 2 installation guide will outline the proper installation for these wires and begins on Step 8 of that guide (Page 16).

 You will want your number of valid voltages captured by the Wire Harness to match the number of 200a sensors you have installed: